tnkteja/fss16ntadiko/code/7/Readme.md

 * _Type 3 Comparision Operator_ It is used to to compare two optimizers on their performace with the problem they performed optimization on.
 For example Hypervolume, Spread, IGD.

 ## Performance Experiments
-In this report we run the optimizers - Simulated Annealing, Max Walk Sat and Differential Evolution on ...
+In this experiments we run the optimizers - Simulated Annealing, Max Walk Sat and Differential Evolution ..

 ## The Conclusions